mythic/wordpress-starter-project/README.md

 ## Getting started

-This project can be installed to your machine using Composer (**Note:** Change `wordpress-project-name` to your project's name):
+This project can be installed to your machine using Composer.
+(**Note:** Change `destination-folder` to the install directory):
 ```
-$ composer create-project mythic/wordpress-starter-project wordpress-project-name
+$ composer create-project mythic/wordpress-starter-project destination-folder
 ```